tox-dev/tox/docs/reference/config.rst

     :keys: host_python
     :constant:

-    A constant holding the path of the Python interpreter running tox itself, which is not the interpreter of any tox environment.
+    A constant holding the path of the Python interpreter running tox itself, rather than that of any tox environment.

 Python language core options